yunshan/500lines/event-web-framework/draft.markdown

 title: An Event-driven Web Framework
 author: Leo Zovic

-In 2013, I decided to write a [web-based game prototyping tool](https://github.com/Inaimathi/deal) for card and board games.
+In 2013, I decided to write a [web-based game prototyping tool](https://github.com/Inaimathi/deal) for card and board games called _House_.
 In these types of games, it is common for one player to wait for a while for the other player to make a move; however, when the other player finally does take action, we would like for the waiting player to be notified of the move quickly thereafter.

 This is a problem that turns out to be more complicated than it seems at first.
 In this chapter, we'll explore the issues with using HTTP to build this sort of interaction, and then we'll build a _web framework_ in Common Lisp that allows us to solve similar problems in the future.